IIIF/api/source/presentation/4.0/index.md

 An annotation that targets a Scene using a PointSelector without any temporal refinement implicitly targets the Scene's entire duration.

+Audio and 3D

+AmbientAudio (everywhere)
+PointAudio (sphere)
+SpotAudio (cone)

+   source: Audio (id, type, format, profile, duration, label)
+   volume: UnitValue (value: 0.3, unit: relative)
+   angle: degrees of the cone, per SpotLight

+Ambient and Point can be painted on to Canvas hidden on audio = inaudible

 All resources that can be added to a Scene have an implicit (e.g. Lights, Cameras) or explicit (e.g. Models, Scenes), local coordinate space.
 If a resource does not have an explicit coordinate space, then it is positioned at the origin of its coordinate space.
 In order to add a resource with its local coordinate space into a Scene with its own coordinate space, these spaces must be aligned.
 This done by aligning the origins of the two coordinate spaces.